internetarchive/dweb-mirror/INSTALLATION-work.md

 so they haven't been incorporated here yet.

 ### 1D: World-Possible/Rachel on Raspberry Pi
-See [./INSTALLATION-rachel-rpi.md](./INSTALLATION-rachel-rpi.md]), installation instructions are not complete so they haven't been incorporated here yet.
+* Insert the SD card and boot the RPI (RPI3 or RPI4 should work)
+* If at all possible insert Ethernet, otherwise it will work over WiFi with some extra steps.
+* Power up
+* Connect to the RACHEL-Pi Wifi - it should give you an address like 10.10.10.xxx
+* ssh to 10.10.10.10
+* Login as `pi` with password `rachel`

 ### 1E: Raspbian without IIAB or Rachel

-If you just want dweb-mirror running on a NOOBS based RPi (and don't want Internet In A Box) try this.

-While it is unlikely that the process below is particularly fussy about a roughly normally configured RPi, the following notes might aid in a speedy setup on a new RPi.

-### Installing NOOBS

-On the RPI3 we started with a standard preconfigured NOOBS MicroSD card that came with the Canakit box we got and that gives an easy way to install Raspbian (we use the desktop version).
+On RPI3's insert the NOOBS SD that usually comes with the PI, and follow on-screen instructions to install Raspbian (we use the desktop version).

-The RPI4 from Canakit strangely was missing NOOBS, and the Raspberry Pi site is strangely missing NOOBS images,
-* Download the zip of NOOBS from https://www.raspberrypi.org/downloads/noobs/ and unzip it
-* On a Mac format open "Disk Utilities" and Erase the SD card with format "FAT".
-* Copy the NOOBS files to the SD card.
+On RPI4's the ones we've seen don't have a SD card and we used the NOOBS image prepared above.

 * Plug the card into the RPI4, along with a power supply
-  * (beware, its very picky about USB-C supplies, if the supply works the LED will turn on)
+  * (beware, the RPI4 is very picky about USB-C supplies, if the supply works the LED will turn on)
 * It should boot - we tested with the full Raspbian, but have previously used Raspbian desktop successfully.
 * Follow the menus to Select country, language, WiFi etc,
   * in particular make sure to change the password as RPIs with default passwords are frequently hacked.